 Browse through the many resources, training opportunities, data sources, and success stories to stay up to date on the latest information about effective efforts to prevent and reduce tobacco use, improve physical activity and nutrition, and prevent substance abuse.
 This site will provide you with tools and information to help make your community a healthier place to live.

 Complex problems require comprehensive solutions.
 Working together, we can create a healthier Oklahoma for the future.
 Visit this site regularly to stay In the Know.

 In additional password-protected areas of the In the Know community, grantees and staff associated with specific community-based prevention programs can gather within an innovative collaborative space to learn, connect, and work together.

-The members-only areas of the In the Know community are designed specifically for key staff of organizations that receive grant funding from the Oklahoma Tobacco Settlement Endowment Trust (TSET), Oklahoma State Department of Health, Center for the Advancement of Wellness (Center), and Oklahoma Department of Mental Health and Substance Abuse Services, Prevention Services (ODMHSAS).
+The members-only areas of the In the Know community are designed specifically for key staff of organizations that receive grant funding from the Oklahoma Tobacco Settlement Endowment Trust (TSET), Oklahoma State Department of Health (OSDH), Center for Chronic Disease Prevention & Health Promotion (Center), and Oklahoma Department of Mental Health and Substance Abuse Services, Prevention Services (ODMHSAS).